Netherne Hospital: Early years

-Wartime Service
+Second World War

 Despite recent expansion, the Second World War stretched the hospital's resources with 6 wards and 2 villas being requisitioned for the treatment of air raid casualties.
 Patients who were able helped to assemble electrical components for a nearby munitions factory and by the end of the war most patients were employed in sustaining the war effort.
 Over the course of the war, several bombs fell in the grounds and another landed on the nurse's home but failed to explode.

 Psychosurgery

 In 1942 Eric Cunningham Dax, medical superintendent of Netherne Hospital, called in surgeon Eric Radley Smith to perform psychosurgery on patients.
 Before the end of the year, fifty patients had undergone surgery, and in April 1943 the results were published in the Journal of Mental Science.
 Cunningham Dax described how he selected patients:"The operation was carried out with the primary object of relieving the most disturbed patients in the hospital quite independently of their poor prognosis.
 They formed a large proportion of the most violent, hostile, noisy, excited, destructive or obscene cases in the hospital; the type who distress their relatives, upset the other patients and consume the time and energy which could be put to so much better purpose by the staff".
 Two died of cerebral haemorrhage, two were discharged (of whom one relapsed); of those remaining in hospital two-thirds had shown at least some improvement, needing less staff time and supervision.